fawazsullia/fawazsullia/README.md

 - 🔭 I’m currently working on Open CMS (random name) : a CMS for simple sites
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning Java
 - 🤔 I’m looking for help with landing my first dev role
 - 📫 How to reach me: fawazsullia@gmail.com